• English

 Getting started: For everyone

 SNT is an evidence-informed, data-to-action process where many types and sources of data are considered together to inform the tailoring of the malaria response.
 The steps in the SNT process are intended to align with and provide additional evidence during standard malaria planning and implementation processes.
-WHO has developed guidance for countries on the development of national malaria strategic plans (NMSPs) and related programme reviews, operational plans and costing that are to align with national health sector plans.
+WHO has issued guidance for countries on the preparation of national malaria strategic plans (NMSPs) and related programme reviews, operational plans, and costing, all aligned with national health sector plans.
 SNT should be nested within these processes and timelines: it is not a separate process, as it is aimed at directly informing the programme reviews, NMSPs, resource mobilization, and implementation.

 The analysis steps of SNT include data assembly and management, situational analysis, stratification of malaria transmission and its determinants, review of past interventions, application of targeting criteria, mathematical modeling, and cost-effectiveness analysis.
 These analysis steps are interspersed with review, discussion, and validation by stakeholders under national malaria program (NMP) leadership to guide the analysis approach and make key decisions.

-Full information on SNT is available in WHO’s SNT manual (coming soon).
+Full information on SNT is available in WHO’s Manual for subnational tailoring of malaria interventions, published in October 2025.

 While analysis is an important part of SNT, it is important to remember that the SNT process includes more than analysis.
-The full SNT process consists of ten steps:
+The WHO manual describes the full SNT process through 10 key steps (Figure 5 and Table 1):

 1. Planning and preparedness, including establishment of the SNT team